exercism/v3/languages/csharp/exercises/concept/user-defined-exceptions/.docs/instructions.md

 ## 2. Implement the `TestMultiplication()` method

-The `TestMultiplication()` routine should call the `Calclator.Multiplication()` routine passing in x and y integer values.
+The `TestMultiplication()` routine should call the `Calclator.Multiply()` routine passing in x and y integer values.
 The y value is always positive, the x value may be negative.
 If an overflow occurs then an `OverflowException` will be thrown by the `Calculator`.
 This exception should be caught in `TestMultiplication` and wrapped in a `CalculationException` and the x and y values being passed around should be stored as the exception's operands.
 The newly created `CalculationException` object should be thrown.
-Otherwise the product of x and y should be returned by `TestMultiplication`.
+The test has no interest in the value returned by `Multiply` if it is successful.

 ```csharp
 var cth = new CalculatorTestHarness(new Calculator());